 Almost any children spoke about a broader migrant or religious community, and only a few children mentioned their religious beliefs.
-We do not have a clear understanding of the reasons behind this tendency.
-On the one hand, children may not integrate the concept into their way of seeing the world and their environment.
+We do not have a clear understanding of the their way of seeing the world and their environment.
 On the other hand, some children reported not being used to speaking about religious aspects in school.
 This attitude may be related to the secular tradition of the schools involved.
 For instance, one girl (S6) reported: